 Meanwhile, whisk together 1/4 cup olive oil, vinegar, cinnamon, cloves and salt and pepper to taste.
 Stir in dried cherries.
 Let stand 30 minutes to blend flavors.

 6 ounces fresh cherries, stemmed and pitted

-2 ounces Aged Wisconsin Asiago cheese, shaved
+2 ounces Aged Asiago Cheese, shaved

 Toss hot potato mixture with arugula, cherries and salad dressing.
 Place on serving plate.
 Place chicken breast next to salad.
-Top all with Asiago cheese.
+Top all with Asiago Cheese.

 Midscale: Instead of Proscuitto, use bacon slices.
 For the cheese, use crumbled Wisconsin Blue.
 Bake and serve with potato salad.